FUE is the acronym for Follicular Unit Extraction

 FUE technique has become the procedure of choice of patients worldwide for the following reasons:

-- It takes much less time to heal and it does not leave any visible scars.
+- It takes much less time to heal.

-- It does not cause pain and post-surgical discomfort, and the average recovery time is less than 7 days.
+- The average recovery time is less than 10 days.

 - Once the procedure is performed, the results are permanent.

 How does the treatment work with FUE Technique?

 With FUE collection, individual follicular units containing 2 to 5 hairs (also called grafts) are removed from the donor site under local anaesthesia.
 The extraction procedure uses a micro-surgical extraction instrument, between 0.7 mm and 1.0 mm in diameter, to extract the follicles.
 The extracted follicles are soaked in a special solution that is +4 or +10 degrees.

 The selected transplant area is anesthetized.
 The surgeon, using specialist micro surgical needles, then punctures the scalp area that is to receive the grafts.
 As the final stage, the grafts are transplanted into the open channels in the selected recipient areas.